BabaKaElijah/todo_list_improved/README.md

 6. Click the × to delete it

-📸 Demo
+## 📸 Demo
-You can upload a screenshot or link to a live demo here:
 ![App Screenshot](screenshot.PNG)

+## 💡 Ideas for Improvement
+- Add a due date for each task

+- Enable task editing

+- Add filters: All / Active / Completed

+- Sync with a backend or Firebase